-7. From the check spring on the tension disks, feed the thread down and under the L-shaped guide (shepherd's hook), up through the take-up lever and down through the pigtail thread guide (on Lucey as shown above).
-Lenni has an additional three-hole guide where the thread should pass through the last hole before going down through the pigtail guide above the needle as illustrated.
+7. From the check spring on the tension disks, feed the thread down and under the L-shaped guide (shepherd's hook), up through the take-up lever and down through the additional three-hole guide where the thread should pass through the last hole before going down through the pigtail guide above the needle as illustrated.